Last updated on 22nd August 2022

 These are very quick and easy to create as no text is required and the sketches don’t need to be particularly detailed.

-Hitchcock was known as an auteur with a very distinct vision when it came to shooting his films, so this storyboard didn’t need to include additional written direction.
+Although there was a large team working on Psycho (as with any large feature film production), Hitchcock was considered an auteur with a very distinct vision when it came to shooting his films, so this storyboard didn’t need to include additional written direction.

 Instead, it goes into much more detail visually, showing every single shot exactly as it’s intended to appear in the film.